DefinitelyTyped/DefinitelyTyped/README.ko.md

 [dtslint](https://github.com/Microsoft/dtslint#write-tests) 저장소의 README 파일에서 더 자세한 내용을 확인하실 수 있습니다.

-#### tslint.json
+#### Linter: `tslint.json`

-Shouldn't have any additional rules.
-Just leave the content as `{ "extends": "dtslint/dt.json" }`.
+The linter configuration file, `tslint.json` should contain `{ "extends": "dtslint/dt.json" }`, and no additional rules.

 If for some reason some rule needs to be disabled, [disable it for that specific line](https://palantir.github.io/tslint/usage/rule-flags/#comment-flags-in-source-code:~:text=%2F%2F%20tslint%3Adisable%2Dnext%2Dline%3Arule1%20rule2%20rule3...%20%2D%20Disables%20the%20listed%20rules%20for%20the%20next%20line) using `// tslint:disable-next-line:[ruleName]` — not for the whole package, so that disabling can be reviewed.
+(There are some legacy lint configs that have additional contents, but these should not happen in new work.)

 #### package.json